putdotio/putio-sync/README.md

 # putio-sync

-putio-sync watches the specified Put.io folder and downloads to you computer.
+putio-sync is a command line program to download your preferred Put.io directory to your computer.

+It periodically watches for changes and downloads new content when they arrive.

+## features

+* Synchronize upstream folder to make upstream directory hiearchy identical
+* Checks for file hash equality
+* Pause/resume support
+* HTTP API for external clients

 # installation